vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-health-and-prosperity.md

 in a Sovereign Money System,_ by Frank VanLerven, Graham Hodgson, and Ben Dyson.
 (They are using the name _sovereign_ to mean what I have called commonwealth money).
-They make a convincing case that a commonwealth money system will provide an adequate (but not infla- tionary) level of credit.^3
+They make a convincing case that a commonwealth money system will provide an adequate (but not inflationary) level of credit.<sup>3</sup>

 ## Lower taxes